What Are the Common Causes of Shoulder Injuries?

 Activities of Daily Living

-The shoulder joint is an extremely important joint for human movement.
+The shoulder joint is a crucial joint for human movement.
 During daily life, it can be damaged by sudden lifting of heavy objects or being struck by high objects on the surface of the body.
-If you do not pay attention to weight lifting techniques or lack of rest, wear and tear injuries such as rotator cuff tear, shoulder impingement syndrome, bursitis, etc. will greatly affect the normal function of the shoulder joint, resulting in pain, weakness and other symptoms.
+If you do not pay attention to weight lifting techniques or lack of rest, wear and tear injuries such as rotator cuff tear, shoulder impingement syndrome, bursitis, etc. will greatly affect the normal function of the shoulder joint, resulting in pain, weakness, and other symptoms.

-Overuse and Repetitive Motion are also reasons of shoulder injuries.
-Building workers, painters, warehouse workers, assembly line operators, etc. all demand repetitive use of the shoulder joint.
-They frequently have to elevate their arms for long periods of time or undertake high-frequency lifting assignments a lot of the time.
-This repetitive motion greatly increases the risk of conditions such as rotator cuff tendonitis, bursitis or shoulder impingement syndrome.
+Overuse and Repetitive Motion are also common causes of shoulder injuries.
+Building workers, painters, warehouse workers, and assembly line operators, among others, all require repetitive use of their shoulder joints.
+They frequently have to elevate their arms for long periods or undertake high-frequency lifting tasks most of the time.
+This repetitive motion greatly increases the risk of conditions such as rotator cuff tendonitis, bursitis, or shoulder impingement syndrome.

 -